thegrindnet/se_project_spots/README.md

 The Flat BEM methodology is used to organize and structure all the directories and files.

+#### App interactive funcionality

+Javascript is added to implement interactive functionality for editing the user profile.

 **Video Description**

 - [Link to Video ](https://docs.google.com/videos/d/17_MKI_7cPPxmvsQ_ISLA5LDckUaUV5ZMbmAzotlh8h4/edit?usp=sharing)